kalyanviswanath/AquaBean/README.md

 Read the policy: https://kalyanviswanath.github.io/AquaBean/privacy.html

 ## Project status
-This repository hosts the landing site for AquaBean.
-The iOS app is in active development; App Store link will be added when available.

 I’m Kalyan Viswanath, a System Engineer who enjoys building things hands-on.
 AquaBean is my very first iOS app — a small project I created to explore app development and turn a simple idea into something useful.